 The views expressed in this article are my own and do not represent my organization.

-I am a Director with expertise in QA leadership and delivery management.
+I am a Director with expertise in BA/QA leadership and delivery management.
 I like reading helpful business books and try to share my learning with everyone.
 I also blog on topics ranging from self development, fitness, well-being, leadership, time management among others.
 The views expressed here are my own and do not represent my organization.My mission is to maximise my potential and help others maximise theirs.

 Share your comments below.
 Please read our commenting guidelines before posting.
 If you have a concern about a comment, report it here.